Ivonne Baki

-Ivonne Leila Juez Abuchacra de Baki (born 23 February 1951) is an Ecuadorian politician and diplomat.
+Ivonne Leila Juez Abuchacra de Baki or Ivonne A-Baki (born 23 February 1951) is an Ecuadorian politician and diplomat.
 She is most known for her time as the Ecuadorian Minister of Industries and Productivity and as the President of the Andean Parliament.
 She is Ecuador's former Ambassador to France, Qatar and the United States.
-She was the first Ecuadorian female ambassador to America.
+She was the first Ecuadorian female ambassador to the United States.
 She was the Ecuadorian Ambassador to France for most of 2024.

+On 18 August 2026, she announced her candidacy to be Secretary-General of the United Nations on X and published a vision statement.

 Early life and education

 Ivonne Baki was born on 23 February 1951 in Guayaquil to Fred Juez and Anan Abuchacra, both Lebanese immigrants to Ecuador.
 At 17, Ivonne married Lebanese millionaire Sami A-Baki, took his surname, and moved to his residence in Lebanon.
 The couple would be present in the country for much of the Lebanese Civil War.
-In 1982, Ivonne Baki moved to Paris and studied the arts at the Sorbonne.
+In 1982, Ivonne Baki moved to Paris and studied the arts at the Paris-Sorbonne University.
 Later, she would study Public administration at Harvard University.